Frequently Asked Questions

 A: Get in touch as soon as you know the date for your wedding.
 You can never be too organised and prepared when it comes to your wedding makeup!

-A: I use vegan, cruelty-free and paraben-free products.
+A: I use vegan and cruelty-free products.
 I strongly believe that these products are far better than any other as I feel that you cannot have a really great product that is made from chemicals and harmful ingredients.
-A large amount of my kit is made up of Arbonne- I research all of the brands I use to make sure they are high quality.
+I research all of the brands I use to make sure they are high quality.

 Q: Do you charge for mileage?